X

 No. Unregulated medicines can have potentially dangerous short and long term side effects; and even prescription drugs can be dangerous unless prescribed by, and managed by, an experienced and appropriately trained healthcare professional.

-From June 2024 it is a criminal offence for a pharmacist, doctor or any other individual in Great Britain to sell or supply Puberty Suppressing Hormones to children and young people under the age of 18 except in prescribed circumstances, and for an individual to possess the medications outside of the prescribed exceptions: https://www.gov.uk/government/news/new-restrictions-on-puberty-blockers
+From June 2024 it is a criminal offence for a pharmacist, doctor or any other individual in Great Britain to sell or supply Puberty Suppressing Hormones to children and young people under the age of 18 except in prescribed circumstances, and for an individual to possess the medications outside of the prescribed exceptions: Ban on puberty blockers to be made indefinite on experts’ advice

 Gender Affirming Hormones may only be prescribed on the recommendation of a Consultant Paediatric and Adolescent Endocrinologist through the NHS Children and Young People’s Gender Service if strict criteria are met, from the age of 16 years, and subject to the recommendation for initiation of the intervention being endorsed by a national MDT that has an independent chair.